 Brownfield Land Register

-Find out about the new Brownfield Land Register which is being prepared
+Find out about the new Brownfield Land Register and view the sites that are included in Part 1

 There is a new legal requirement for us to prepare, maintain and publish a Brownfield Land Register.
 This is a comprehensive list of brownfield sites across the borough that are considered suitable for residential development.
 The register will comprise a standard set of information, prescribed by the Government, that is made publicly available and kept up to date.